CaroPattle/bicycle_data_melbourne/docs/_projects/2022-01-18-planning-permits.md

 However, while 2020 spending was relatively steady, its highest point in September was  still below the corresponding peak in 2019.
 This observation may reflect the income-capped eligibility requirements of HomeBuilder, with individual applicants required to earn below $125k and couples below $200k per annum.

-Perhaps concerningly, the largest and most sustained decrease in median of construction budgets was seen in late 2021, which coincided with the arrival in Australia of the Delta Covid19 variant.
+Perhaps concerningly, the largest and most sustained decrease in the median of construction budgets was seen in late 2021, which coincided with the arrival in Australia of the Delta Covid19 variant.

 <br>